abhishekagarwalnpl/QHAL-copy/specs/metadata.rst

     - **Gate index**: used to enumerate the native gates, where the gates can be described by the opcode+parameter.
 The gate indexes are used when requesting native gate-specific metadata, such as the ERROR_RATE below
-    - **Parameter**: used to specify the parameter for gates that have a generic matrix definition parameterised by some rotation angle
     - **Gate Time**: 28-bit unsigned integer for gate time, specified in picoseconds